ZuinigeRijder/SolisCloud2PVOutput/README.md

 # SolisCloud to PVOutput
 Simple Python3 script to copy latest (normally once per 5 minutes) SolisCloud portal update to PVOutput portal.

-The SolisCloud2PVOutput.py will get the first stationId with the secrets of SolisCloud (see next section).
+The soliscloud_to_pvoutput.py script will get the first station id with the secrets of SolisCloud (see next section).
 Thereafter it will get the first inverter id and serial number.
 Then in an endless loop the inverter details are fetched and the following information is used:
 * timestamp
 * acVoltage (assuming 1 phase system)
 * dcPV (assuming no more than 4 strings)